Solar-network/docs/docs/sdk/typescript/client/examples.md

 ## Node

 The SXP network consists of different anonymous nodes (servers), maintaining the public ledger, validating transactions and blocks and providing APIs.
-The [node resource](/docs/api/public-rest-api/endpoints/node) allows for querying the health and configurations of the node used by the instantiated client.
+The <a href="https://api.solar.org/#/Node" target="_blank" rel="noopener noreferrer">node resource</a> allows for querying the health and configurations of the node used by the instantiated client.

 ### Retrieve the Configuration